shahirmonjur/Wiki-Chatbot/README.md

-# Wiki-Chatbot Project: Personal Overview
+# Wiki-Chatbot Project

-This project is a cross-platform desktop application I developed to interact with the Wikipedia API.
-Using the Electron Framework, I designed and implemented both the frontend and backend components to provide a seamless user experience for querying Wikipedia articles in real-time.
-What I Worked On
+This project is a cross-platform web project me and my friend developed to interact with the Wikipedia API.
+This was in my 5th semester I believe, we were googling about these APIs as everyone was grabbing APIs left right and center and therefore we wanted to see what it was all about.
+Using the Electron Framework, we tinkered with the API from Wikipedia to try and see how those worked and the way they are integrated in the backend.
+We never hosted it for the web.

 ![image](https://github.com/user-attachments/assets/f3d2e945-13c7-4514-9e70-abd2f82fac75)

+What we worked on
    - Frontend Development:
         - Created the user interface using HTML, CSS, and JavaScript, focusing on simplicity and usability.
         - Added features like instant query submission and real-time response display.